Slow Cooker Chicken & Dumplings with Canned Biscuits

 • From Scratch – Use this recipe for homemade dumplings from Spruce Eats.
 Cooking time remains the same as my recipe.

-• Crescent rolls – you can use the crescent dough the same way this recipe does for biscuits.
+• Crescent rolls – you can use the Pillsbury crescent dough the same way this recipe does for biscuits.
 Cut into small pieces and add to the hot soup.

 • Flour tortillas – These can be used if you have none of the above.
 Cut into small squares and add to the finished soup.
 Cook for 20 minutes on high.